 I am also a skilled coach and hold the Institute of Leadership and Management’s postgraduate-level Certificate in Executive Coaching and Leadership Mentoring.
 I am a member of the European Mentoring and Coaching Council (EMCC).

 I worked for ten years as a consultant in the public sector practice of a large, international consultancy firm.
 In 2011, I decided to set up my own business because I wanted to do more to help and support organisations that are working to make our world a better place.

 I also wanted to create a friendly, vibrant and ethical organisation that allows me to do what I want to do, to work how I want to work and to help others to do the same.
 That, incidentally, is why I called the company ‘Sockmonkey Consulting’, rather than something more sensible (and more boring).

 I bring to my work a high level of insight and clarity of thought, together with a friendly and personal approach and the flexibility and responsiveness that come from running a small business.
 I am a skilled communicator and have excellent presentation and report writing skills.

 As well as being an experienced consultant, I have degrees in political science and theoretical physics.
 I am also a chartered public finance accountant and a Fellow of the Chartered Institute of Public Finance and Accountancy (CIPFA).
 I speak English, French, German and Russian fluently and can get by in Dutch, Mandarin Chinese and Spanish.

 When I am not working, I enjoy a range of outdoor pursuits, such as hiking, running, sailing, kayaking and stand-up paddleboarding.
 I am also a keen writer, astronomer, gardener, baker and tea drinker.
-I live just outside Bristol with my wife, Natalie, and Molly, my Labrador dog.
+I live just outside Bristol with my wife, Natalie, and Molly and Ozzy, my Labrador dogs.